archisvaze/unsplash-search/README.md

 Here is what UI should look like at the minimum:
 ![](https://i.imgur.com/HDeCjEx.png)

-### Note
-If you are unable to get API key from pexels, you can use this one: `563492ad6f91700001000001f600d4b0691a48db9dc1fb4924dc754d`

 Use ReactJS to do this challenge

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts